matfumis/honeypots-webapps/README.md

 To setup and run the honeypots, just clone the repository and execute `start-honeypots.sh`.

-Honeypots were tested using nginx as reverse proxy, with one rule for each running instance pointing to the correpondent port in the `proxy_pass` entry. **IMPORTANT**: each rule must contain in the `proxy_set_header Host` entry the name used to record the service: the pattern used during the recording phase was `<name-of-the-service>.local`.
+Honeypots were tested using nginx as reverse proxy, with one rule for each running instance pointing to the correpondent port in the `proxy_pass` entry.
+**IMPORTANT**: each rule must overwrite the `Host` header in the incoming request to match the name used to record the service: the pattern used during the recording phase was `<name-of-the-service>.local`.
 As example:

 ```
 server {